 The SOXX (iShares Semiconductor ETF) and SMH (VanEck Semiconductor ETF) are two well-known semiconductor-focused ETFs.
 Trying to figure out what the difference is between the two?
-Trying to figure out which is better – SOXX or SMH?
-I took a detailed look at both and came to the conclusion: Both are practically similar!

-I dive into the details below, but two key points stand out: There are 22 common holdings between the two funds and these holdings account for around 91% of the weight in the two funds.
-Can the balance of the 9% in holdings make all the difference?
-If you’re curious, please continue reading!
+I dive into the details below, but two key points stand out: There are 23 common holdings between the two funds and these holdings account for around 71% of the weight in the two funds.

 Mandate and Underlying Index